Supriyo-455/Simple-ray-tracer/README.md

 .\generate_project.bat vs2022
 ```

-Now navigate to OpenglGame from your file explorer and open the .sln file.
+Now navigate to RayTracer from your file explorer and open the .sln file.

 After that you can build and run the project using visual studio editor.